nextapps-de/flexsearch/README.md

 ###### TF-IDF / BM25?

-> "TF-IDF and all kinds of variations (like BM25) is a big mistake in searching algorithm today.
-They does'nt provide either: a meaningful relevance of a term as well as the importance of it!
-Like many pseudo-intelligent algorithm this is also an example of mathematical stupidity." — Thomas Wilkerling, _Contextual-based Scoring_, 2018
+> "TF-IDF and all kinds of variations (like BM25) is a big mistake in searching algorithms today.
+They don't provide neither: a meaningful relevance of a term nor the importance of it!
+Like many pseudo-intelligent algorithms this is also just an example of mathematical stupidity." — Thomas Wilkerling, _Contextual-based Scoring_, 2018

 <a name="webworker"></a>
 #### Web-Worker Support